Hathor875/Simple-JavaFX-2048-GAME/README.md

 # Simple-2048-Game 🎮

-Simple-2048-Game is a straightforward implementation of the popular 2048 puzzle game, crafted with JavaFX.
+Simple-2048-Game is a straightforward implementation of the popular 2048 puzzle game, powered with JavaFX.

 ![screenshot](2048ss.png)